UT Health San Antonio Multispecialty and Research Hospital

 Could cancer treatment keep working even after it ends?
 Inside the hospital's breakthrough clinical trial

-The first cancer clinical trial underway at UT Health San Antonio Multispecialty and Research Hospital is exploring an approach researchers say could change how cancer is treated.
+The first cancer clinical trial currently underway at UT Health San Antonio Multispecialty and Research Hospital is exploring an innovative approach researchers believe could change the future of cancer treatment.

-In a recent interview with Texas Public Radio, Jessica Treviño Jones, MD, a breast medical oncologist at Mays Cancer Center shared insight to the Phase 2 study of an investigational therapy called STAR0602.
-The trial is testing an immunotherapy designed not only to attack cancer, but to help the immune system recognize it and continue responding over time.
+In an interview with Texas Public Radio, Jessica Treviño Jones, MD, a breast medical oncologist at Mays Cancer Center shared insights to the Phase 2 study of an investigational therapy called STAR0602.
+The trial is testing an immunotherapy designed not only to attack cancer, but also to help the patient's immune system recognize it and continue responding over time.

 The concept of a therapy building lasting immune “memory” is what sets this research apart.
-The goal is to move beyond treatments that only work in the moment and instead help the body keep fighting even after therapy ends.
+The goal is to move beyond treatments that only work in the moment and instead help the body continue fighting cancer even after therapy ends.

 Read the Full Story